Sample account review

 The public path already tells a story.

-The point of the first read is not to prove everything.
-It is to narrow the story fast enough that the next step feels believable.
+The point of the first review is not to prove everything.
+It is to narrow the story fast enough that the next step feels realistic.

 Observed public signals

-• 24/7 or emergency language on the homepage.
+• Emergency or same-day service language on the homepage.

-• Contact request path exists, but the site still feels phone-led.
+• Contact request path exists, but the recovery lane stays invisible.

 What Queuewell would infer

-• The public promise is speed, but the internal handoff is still invisible.
+• The public promise is speed, but the internal quote follow-up is still invisible.

 • The risk is not awareness.
-It is what happens after the first call.
+It is what happens after the visit and quote.

 Sample profile

 Trade: HVAC.
-Front door: mostly phone.
+Quote flow: mostly phone and email follow-up.
 Public promise: fast help, same-day service, emergency language.
-Week-one goal: confirm whether after-hours and callback drift are real.
+Week-one goal: confirm whether stale estimates and weak ownership are real.

 What Queuewell would send back